 At the conclusion of this assignment, students will be able to:

-Conduct independent primary and secondary source research by defining a research topic, choosing, researching, and analyzing one type of historic objects, with an example from 3 different time periods to show evolution over time.
+Conduct independent primary and secondary source research by defining a research topic, choosing, researching, and analyzing a topic to show evolution over time and historic significance.

 Synthesize information to draw conclusions about the research topic.

 Produce a 1000 word (minimum) essay using formal academic writing skills and MLA citations.